-This Schedule is prepared on the same basis of accounting as the Riverview School District's financial statements.
-The Riverview School District uses the modified accrual basis of accounting.
-Expenditures represent only the federally funded portion of the program.
-District records should be consulted to determine amounts expended or matched from non-federal sources.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Mukilteo School District's financial statements.
+The Mukilteo School District uses the modified accrual basis of accounting.
+Expenditures represent only the federally funded portions of the program District records should be consulted to determine amounts expended or matched from non-federal sources.